AsmiBhaskar/After_you/Readme.md

-# ✨ AfterYou: A Poetic Vision ✨
+#  AfterYou: A Poetic Vision

-## 🕵️ "After You, I Still Speak"
+## "After You"

 At its core, *AfterYou* carries the poetic belief that:

 > **“Our words should outlive our silence.”**

-It is a **love letter to legacy** — a way for people to whisper into the future, even after they’re gone.
+It is a **love letter and a legacy** — a way for people to whisper into the future, even after they’re gone.

 ---

-## 💬 Poetic Motifs Embedded in the Project
+##  Poetic Motifs Embedded in the Project

 ### 1. Memory as Immortality